tarantool/tarantool/doc/sphinx/book/box/index.rst

 **FACT #3**: yields must happen, otherwise the transaction processor thread would stick permanently on the same fiber.
-There are implicit yields: every data-change operation or network-access causes an implicit yield, and every statement that goes through the tarantool client causes an implicit yield.
+There are :ref:`implicit yields <the-implicit-yield-rules>`: every data-change operation or network-access causes an implicit yield, and every statement that goes through the tarantool client causes an implicit yield.
 And there are explicit yields: